-Are you considering visiting a dental centre in Turkey for teeth implants, veneers, crowns, teeth whitening, or another dental treatment?
+Are you considering getting dental implants in Turkey?
+What about veneers, crowns, teeth whitening, or another dental treatment?
 Many dentists provide excellent dental care in Turkey at very low prices compared to the UK, making it a popular dental holiday destination.
-However, you’re bound to have questions about getting treatments like dental implants in Turkey.
+However, you’re bound to have questions about getting treatments like dental implants and veneers in Turkey.

 In our guide you’ll find information on: